-Thanks to Dave D’Aguiar who shared his friend’s family album spanning eras, oceans and mountains, we have the gorgeously preserved curation of the Gleave Album/ believed to largely be captured by A. Jurgen.
+Thanks to Dave D’Aguiar, who shared his friend’s family album spanning eras, oceans and mountains, we have the gorgeously preserved curation of the Gleave Album, believed to have been largely captured by A. Jurgen.

 Going through the photographs, my mind was abuzz with hues of awe.
 This feeling wasn’t just because of how different things might have looked, but more so because of the similarities.
 The people here marvelled at the same views we do now.
 Their sunsets were probably just as breathtaking, the mountains just as grand.
 They were just as excited to see a certain ship or ocean view.
-I think that appreciation for beautiful moments, and the thinking that this appreciation can span lifetimes is really what made curating these photographs such an ethereal experience.
+I think that appreciation for beautiful moments and the thought that this appreciation can span lifetimes are really what made curating these photographs such an ethereal experience.

 The photographs span from the 1800s to the 1960s.

-Here is Cape Town in her youth, and those who captured it.
+Here is Cape Town in her youth, as well as the people who captured it.